openshift/federation-dev/federated-mongodb/README.md

 ## Install the kubefedctl binary

 The `kubefedctl` tool manages federated cluster registration.
-Download the v0.0.10 release and unpack it into a directory in your PATH (the example uses `$HOME/bin`):
+Download the v0.0.1.0-rc3 release and unpack it into a directory in your PATH (the example uses `$HOME/bin`):

 NOTE: The version may change as the operator matures.
-Verify that the version of Federation matches the version of `kubefedctl`.
+Verify that the version of Kubefed matches the version of `kubefedctl`.

 ~~~sh
 curl -LOs https://github.com/kubernetes-sigs/kubefed/releases/download/v0.1.0-rc3/kubefedctl-0.1.0-rc3-linux-amd64.tgz